 The pervasiveness of violence against women in Minnesota is unacceptable, and something needs to be done to end it.
 Minnesota NOW is actively working to combat violence against women through activism and education.

-According to the Minnesota Coalition for Battered Women’s 2013 Femicide Report, at least 38 Minnesotans were killed due to violence from a current or former intimate partner in 2013.
-This included 25 women, six friends and family members, and seven men.
+According to the Minnesota Coalition for Battered Women’s 2017 Femicide Report, at least 24 Minnesotans were killed due to violence from a current or former intimate partner in 2017.
+This included 19 women and five friends and family members.